-4. EVALUATION AND RATING BY DEPARTMENT HEAD
+4. EVALUATION AND RATING BY DIRECT SUPERVISOR

-4.1 To determine the annual performance rating of faculty members, the department head will assess the accomplishments of each faculty member.
-The assessment will be based on the information contained in the Annual

-Activity Report and from other evaluative sources as determined by the academic department, dean or provost.
-After reviewing all evaluative information for each faculty member, the department head will assign a point value rating for each appropriate factor listed on the evaluation form.
-The point values are based on the department head's assessment of the level of a faculty member's achievement for each factor.
+4.1 To determine the annual performance rating of faculty members, the direct supervisor will assess the accomplishments of each faculty member.
+The assessment will be based on the information contained in the Annual Activity Report and from other evaluative sources as determined by the academic department, dean or provost.
+After reviewing all evaluative information for each faculty member, the direct supervisor will assign a point value rating for each appropriate factor listed on the evaluation form.
+The point values are based on the direct supervisor's assessment of the level of a faculty member's achievement for each factor.
 The rating scale below is to be used in the assignment of points:

-Outstanding

-3.6 to 4 Points
+Outstanding 3.6 to 4 Points